SAMGARTNER/np2/readme.txt

 Credits to YUI!!!
 It compiles and runs in macOS 15+ and Apple Silicon.
 I added a few improvements to protect the aspect ratio when resizing the window, mouse syncing, initial folder when opening files, hid invisible files.
 I just couldn't take the retroArch UI in macOS.

+No need to copy SDL3.xcframework, it comes already included.
+You just need to copy into ~/Library/Application Support/np2 the FONT.ROM SOUND.ROM ITF.ROM files

 // ---- 定義

   最適化の為のメモリ使用量の抑制